Michigan Supreme Court delays trial of Oxford High School shooter's parents so appeals can be heard - KTVZ

 James and Jennifer Crumbley have pleaded not guilty to four counts of involuntary manslaughter and have argued that the charges have no legal justification and the couple should not be held responsible for their son’s killings.

-The trial is now stayed pending the completion of the appeals, the order said.
+The trial is now stayed pending completion of the appeals, the order said.

-In a dissenting opinion, Justice Richard Bernstein said that while the case raises novel issues, he felt that prosecutors presented sufficient evidence and that addressing these legal issues at this stage will “unnecessarily delay the trial proceedings.”
+In a dissenting opinion, Justice Richard Bernstein wrote while the case raises novel issues, prosecutors presented sufficient evidence and addressing these legal issues at this stage will “unnecessarily delay the trial proceedings.”

+CNN legal analyst Paul Callan said the court’s order postponing the trial is “highly unusual,” noting that courts customarily wait until court proceedings have concluded.

+“The ‘causation’ issue in a criminal case is usually determined by a jury after hearing live witnesses in open court rather than by a panel of appellate judges,” he said.
+The order, he continued, suggests a majority of judges have “serious concerns” that the parents’ roles “may not be adequate to establish legal ‘causation'” in their son’s killings.

 The-CNN-Wire